-- 33. A regulated institution's internal audit function, or an external expert, must periodically review the BCP and provide an assurance to the Board or to delegated management that: - (a) the BCP is in accordance with the regulated institution's BCM Policy and addresses the risks it is designed to control; and - (b) testing procedures are adequate and have been conducted satisfactorily. - 34.
-APRA may request the external auditor of the regulated institution, or another appropriate external expert, to provide an assessment of the regulated institution's BCM arrangements.
+- 34.39.
+An APRA-regulated institution's internal audit function, or an appropriate external expert, must periodically review the BCP and provide an assurance to the regulated institution's Board or to delegated management that: - (a) the BCP is in accordance with the regulated institution's BCM Policy and addresses the risks it is designed to control; and - (b) testing procedures are adequate and have been conducted satisfactorily. - 35.40.
+APRA may, in writing, request the external auditor of the APRA-regulated institution, or another appropriate external expert, to provide an assessment of the regulated institution's BCM arrangements.
 Any such report must be paid for by the regulated institution and must be made available to APRA.
+12